 That’s when I decided to change my approach.
 Instead of obsessing over a perfect pH, I decided to focus more on stability.
 I started using a high-quality test kit to monitor the pH and ensured it stayed consistent, even if it was a bit towards the edge of the “preferred” range.
 The results were impressive.
 My shrimps seemed less stressed, and I started to see a noticeable increase in their breeding success.

 I also observed that my shrimps were doing well in a slightly higher pH environment.
-My tap waterOpens in a new tab. naturally sits around 8.4, but after settling in the tank, it tends to lower to around 7.6-7.8.
+My tap water naturally sits around 8.4, but after settling in the tank, it tends to lower to around 7.6-7.8.
 Despite being on the higher end of the recommended range, my shrimps were breeding like crazy!
 Of course, this isn’t to say that a higher pH is necessarily better.
 What worked for my shrimps might not work for everyone.
 But it reinforced the idea that Red Cherry Shrimps are incredibly adaptable and that stability is more important than achieving a specific number.

 One key lesson I learned from my personal experiences is to avoid drastic measures to adjust the pH.
 I found that natural methods, like adding driftwood or a piece of coral were safer and more effective in the long run, even though they might take longer to show results.
 They not only helped to gradually adjust the pH but also added to the natural aesthetic of the tank, providing my shrimps with more hiding and grazing spots.